 What can I expect after my operation?

 You will have some discomfort after the operation.
-This can be eased using simple pain relievers which you will be given to take home when you leave hospital.
-You should have a bath the day after your operation – this will help to soak away any dressing.
-You may bleed a little in the bath.
+This can be eased using simple pain medication which you will be given to take home when you leave hospital.
+A bath the day after your operation will help to soak away any dressing but don’t worry if you bleed a little in the bath.
 It is important to keep the anus area clean.

-For the first few days after your operation try to take a bath or shower, or use the bidet (if you have one), after each time you open your bowels.
+For the first few days after your operation try to take a bath or shower, or use a bidet if you have one, after each time you open your bowels.
 Once the first few days have passed and you are back to normal activities, you can wipe your anal area using damp cotton wool.
 You may see a little blood with your stools (poo) or on the toilet paper, usually for seven to 10 days after the operation.
 If you are a woman, you should remember to wipe the anus area from front to back, away from the vagina.

 It will be more comfortable for you to go to the toilet if the stool is soft.
 Make sure you drink plenty of fluids and eat a high-fibre diet (containing things like vegetables, pulses and bran).
 You may be given a stool softener (a laxative that makes your stools softer) to take home from hospital.

 There may be a small amount of mucous discharge (slime) from your back passage for a few days after the operation.
 A small pad or panty liner will prevent stains on your underwear.
-Cotton underwear will be most comfortable.
+Cotton underwear may be more comfortable.